Zaneham/hals-lsp/README.md

 - **[Minuteman Assembler](https://github.com/Zaneham/minuteman-assembler)** - Two-pass assembler for the D17B/D37C.
 For the other way of getting to space.
 No heat tiles required.
 No return trip either.

+## Contact

+Questions?
+Found an issue?
+Worked on the actual Shuttle software and want to tell me everything I got wrong?

+zanehambly@gmail.com - Ground control is standing by.
+All transmissions welcome.

 ## Acknowledgements

 - NASA (National Aeronautics and Space Administration)